Have you heard of battle of the bands? How about battle of the brands?

 Marketing folks will tell you that branding is crucial to gaining customers and customer dollars in today’s world.
 You live in a visually driven world.
 Our phones are visual as well as our computers, apps, social media sites, YouTube, 52” flat screen televisions—the examples are everywhere.

 It follows that companies want to live and thrive in that competitive atmosphere.
-Company branded apparel is one way to do it.
+Custom embroidered polo shirts are one way to do it.
 Here are three reasons why employees should be asked to wear company apparel with logos:

 - Logo apparel builds awareness of brand with customers.
 It makes sense if customers are surrounded by staff who are wearing a shirt with a logo, they will associate that brand with the store, the products, and satisfaction experienced in that store.